hashicorp/design-system/website/docs/components/icon-tile/partials/guidelines/guidelines.md

 ### When not to use

-Inline in a string of text, such as a paragrph where an object is referred or linked to.
+Inline in a string of text, such as a paragraph where an object is referred or linked to.

 ## Color